kovas1226/madam-entropic/README.md

 `symbols.json` is used to persist newly generated symbols when write access is available.
 It includes entries for bitstrings up to six bits so the mapping covers dozens of archetypes out of the box.

-This project is for entertainment and creative inspiration only
+This project is for entertainment and creative inspiration only.